 Taking Steps One at a Time

-Repairing your credit or paying off a mountain of credit card debt won’t happen overnight.
-And, if you set our sites too high, you might be tempted to give up before you even get started.
+Building your credit or paying off a mountain of credit card debt won’t happen overnight.
+And, if you set your sights too high, you might be tempted to give up before you even get started.
 A better bet is to break your larger goals into a series of small, achievable steps.
 Each time you accomplish one of these mini-goals, you’ll likely feel a sense of accomplishment.
-This can motivate you to keep going and, little by little, make it to the finish line.
+This can motivate you to save money and crush other goals, little by little.

 Do Not Shame Yourself, but Forgive Yourself

 Everyone makes mistakes.
-Even if you have been doing your best, it’s possible to have a credit card balance get out of hand or have your identity stolen after you accidentally clicked on a fishing link in an email.
+Even if you have been doing your best, it’s possible to have a credit card balance get out of hand or have your identity stolen after you accidentally click on a phishing text link.

 Forgiving yourself is crucial to your emotional health and will help you take positive action to undo your mistake.
 A bad decision doesn’t have to define you; instead, it can be something you learn from and overcome.
 The mental energy spent beating yourself up can be better used to help address the problem.